 Caring for your Bone Carving

-Your carving is made of highly polished quality bone…
+Your carving is made of polished quality natural bone…

-This is a porous material and over time absorbs oils from your skin turning to a soft honey gold colour.
+This is a porous material and over time absorbs oils from your skin.
+As a result it will turn a soft honey gold colour.
 This is normal and one of the great beauties of bone crafted jewelry.

-To bring back the shine to your carving simply buff it with a soft cloth.
+To bring back the shine to your carving just give it a buff with a soft cloth.
 In ancient times the high gloss polished finish of bone carvings was achieved by the wearer rubbing it, often in prayer, over many years.

-- Though bone is a very hard material it can also be brittle and will break if dropped onto a hard surface.
+- Though bone is a very hard material it can also be brittle and will break if dropped onto a hard surface - so be careful when removing it, slipping it off seems to be time when they are dropped.

-- Handle the carving often as the oils from your skin will keep the carving in good condition and protect it from the elements.
+- And remember - handle the carving often as the oils from your skin will keep the carving in good condition and protect it from the elements.

 Caring for your Jade Carving